What is SDN?

 Software-defined networking and security

-There are different levels of security protection offered via software-defined networking.
+There are different levels of security protection offered via SDN.
 Perhaps most notable is the centralized intelligence SDN offers, enabling IT administrators to quickly and easily set and keep security policies.
-From there, these policies can be universally enforced throughout the network, and they can be maintained and enforced through central control.
+These policies can be universally enforced throughout the network and can be maintained and enforced through central control.

 Furthermore, SDN creates an abstraction layer between the software and the hardware, allowing IT teams to bypass proprietary devices and simply start developing security tools to implement across the network.
-As a result, there is greater transparency for gathering insights and possible threats in the event a security breach occurs.
+As a result, there is greater transparency for gathering insights and possible threats if a security breach occurs.

-Ultimately, security is scalable with SDN.
-Rather than necessitating expensive, proprietary hardware and security controls, IT teams can create, control, and deploy security policies at scale as software grows, new clouds and applications are provisioned, or as business needs change.
-Not to mention, should a segment shut down or create a security gap, the transparency of SDN allows administrators to quickly and easily detect malware.
+Security is scalable with SDN.
+Rather than requiring expensive, proprietary hardware and security controls, IT teams can create, control and deploy security policies at scale as software grows, new clouds and applications are provisioned, or as business needs change.
+If a segment shuts down or has a security gap, the transparency of SDN allows administrators to quickly and easily detect malware.